Shell Model in Aviation

 A) Software (S) (procedures, training, support, etc.);

 C) Environment (E) (the working environment in which the rest of the L-H-S system must function); and

 D) Liveware (L) (humans in the workplace).

-In the centre of the model are the humans who work at the front line of operation.
+In the center of the model are the humans who work at the front line of operation.
 Humans do not interface perfectly with the various components of the world in which they work.
 To avoid tensions that may compromise human performance, the effects of irregularities at the interfaces between the various SHELL blocks and the central Liveware block must be understood.
-To avoid the stress in system other blocks of model must be optimised carefully.
+To avoid the stress in the system other blocks of the model must be optimized carefully.
 The SHELL system is very useful tool for visualizing interfaces between the various components of the aviation system:

 - Liveware-Hardware (L-H).
 The L-H interface refers to the relationship between the human and the hardware (equipment, machines, etc,).

 The interaction between liveware and hardware is one interactive element of the SHELL concept.
 When discussing human-machine systems, this interface is the one that is most frequently mentioned: designing seats to fit the human body’s sitting characteristics, designing displays to match the user’s sensory and information processing characteristics, and designing controls with the right movement, coding, and placement.

 Hardware, for instance, in air traffic control, refers to the actual components of the environment under control, particularly those that have to do with the work stations.
 A hardware element that interacts with liveware is the press-to-talk switch, for instance.
 The switch will have been built to fulfill a variety of assumptions, including the likelihood that the controller will have a live line to talk on when it is pressed.
 Similar to this, switches should have been placed in places that controllers can readily access in a variety of circumstances, and operating equipment shouldn’t obstruct viewing displayed information or using other devices that might need to be utilized simultaneously.